jfgcf/ads_houseofthings/docs/patterns/Microservice.md

 # Microservice

-## Problems
+## Problem in Context
 In order to support the discoverability of new devices we decided to adopt a strategy using microservices in the backend.
-In this new architecture the backend service will receive requests from the frontend and will communicate with the device microservices via HTTP requests.
+In this architecture the backend service receives requests from the frontend and communicates with the device microservices via HTTP requests.
-To be possible to new devices register themselves in the house's network automatically we had to split the backend service from the device service as they work are separate processes.
-We also had to make sure that each device has a single instance in order to preserve its state.
+To be possible to new devices register themselves in the house's network automatically we had to split the backend service from the device service as they work as separate processes.

+## The Architecture
+We chose the microservice architecture pattern because we wanted to run multiple device services and at the same time we have a single instance of the backend service.
+In this context each device service represents a single instance of device.

+## The Patterns

+### API Gateway
+The backend service acts like an API Gateway since is the single point of entry for the device microservices calls.

-## Solution
+## Implementation
+We decomposed the backend in services considering its capabilities.
+Each service contains a model, controller and view packages.
+- The backend service's main capability is to receive requests from the frontend and transform the data in a type of model the device service recognizes.
+It will later communicate with the device service via HTTP/REST protocol.
+- The device service's main capability is to contain the business logic concerning the program functionalities.
+- For the classes that are common to these services we grouped them in a package.
+When the program starts the common package is added to the server and becomes available to different services.

-## Structure
+## Consequences